Emma Cornelia Sickels: Wounded Knee Massacre

 Sickels was involved in the aftermath of the Wounded Knee Massacre.
 She falsely wrote that the Native Americans started the attack.
 On December 29, 1890, 500 US soldiers killed hundreds of Lakota men, women, and children in South Dakota.

 Before the Massacre, the US government had banned the Ghost Dance ceremony and tried to arrest Sitting Bull, who was killed while being taken into custody.
 The doctrine of the ghost dance was that eventually, all indigenous people would happily live with no death, illness, or sadness.
 There would also be no white people in this world that would be formed naturally after the followers of this movement waited, danced, and prayed.
 It was believed that an earthquake would destroy all white people.
 When the religion reached Pine Ridge, the Oglala people living there decided to send delegates to the birthplace of the ghost dance movement in Nevada.
 Sickels published the story of the second group of delegates visiting Nevada in The Folk-Lorist magazine.

 On December 28, the Seventh US Cavalry Regiment arrested a group of Lakota people who were traveling to the Pine Ridge Reservation.
 They were held near Wounded Knee Creek.
 Sickels believed they were coming to Pine Ridge to fight.
 She falsely wrote that if this group "had been successful, those who have been in readiness to join the uprising in their different places along the line from Texas to Montana, would have broken out".
 The next day, some of the Lakota in this group started to perform the Ghost Dance when they were forced to turn in their weapons.
 When the US soldiers saw the ceremony, they started shooting.
 25 Army soldiers and at least 300 Lakota people were killed.
 Little Wound and the Brules saw this attack by the US government.
-Sickels believes that this conflict convinced the Brules to try to take over the Agency.
+Sickels believed that this conflict convinced the Brules to try to take over the Agency.
 The Brules also believed Little Wound had tried to trick them so they took him hostage.